tricorder-observability/Starship/src/load/README.md

 Flags:
   -b, --bcc-file-path string      The file path of bcc code.
-  -d, --db-file-path string       The file path of sqlit db.
+  -o, --output string       The file path of SQLite db.
   -h, --help                      help for load
   -m, --module-file-path string   The file path of module in json format.
   -w, --wasm-file-path string     The file path of wasm code.